-77) The ability to exercise control over one's own resources within the confines of the law refers to
+- 79) The ability to exercise control over one's own resources within the confines of the law refers to

-A) the free market.
+- A) the free market.

-B) one's property rights.
+- B) property rights.

-C) entrepreneurship.
+- C) entrepreneurship.

-D) having an absolute advantage.
+- D) having an absolute advantage.

-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

-78) The primary purpose of patents and copyrights is to

-A) provide owners with large profit forever.

-B) protect firms from being taken advantage of by competing firms.

-C) protect domestic firms from foreign competition.

-D) encourage the expenditure of funds on research and development to create new products.
+- 80) The primary purpose of patents and copyrights is to - A) provide owners with large profit forever. - B) protect firms from being taken advantage of by competing firms. - C) protect domestic firms from foreign competition. - D) encourage the expenditure of funds on research and development to create new products.

-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

-- 79) If property rights are not well enforced, which of the following is not likely to occur? - A) Fewer goods and services will be produced. - B) Economic efficiency will be reduced. - C) An economy will produce inside its production possibilities frontier. - D) A significant number of people will be willing to risk their funds by investing them in local businesses.
+- 81) If property rights are not well enforced, which of the following is not likely to occur? - A) Fewer goods and services will be produced. - B) Economic efficiency will be reduced. - C) An economy will produce inside its production possibilities frontier. - D) A significant number of people will be willing to risk their funds by investing them in local businesses.

-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

-- 80) A successful market economy requires well-defined property rights and - A) balanced supplies of all factors of production. - B) an independent court system to adjudicate disputes based on the law. - C) detailed government regulations. - D) a safety net to ensure that those who cannot participate in the market economy can earn an income.
+- 82) A successful market economy requires well-defined property rights and - A) balanced supplies of all factors of production. - B) an independent court system to adjudicate disputes based on the law. - C) detailed government regulations. - D) a safety net to ensure that those who cannot participate in the market economy can earn an income.

-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade